mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 ## Uninstall an App

 A System Admin can uninstall an App using the `/apps uninstall` slash command.
 During the uninstallation process, both the bot and the OAuth app are deleted, and an `OnUninstall` [callback]({{<ref "/integrate/apps/lifecycle/callbacks">}}) is sent to the App if it's defined in the manifest.
-User data is not deleted.

 {{<mermaid>}}
 sequenceDiagram